weevil-see/weevil-see.github.io/_posts/2025-06-20-Identifications.md

 - A hypothesis can be tested
 - A hypothesis can be falsified through testing

-If we find a weevil, we can put forth the hypothesis "the weevil in my hands is identical with the type specimen of *Ceutorhynchus erysimi*", thus assigning that name to our specimen as an identification.\
+If we find a weevil, we can propose the hypothesis "the weevil in my hands is identical with the type specimen of *Ceutorhynchus erysimi*", thus assigning that name to our specimen as an identification.\
-Through examination of evidence, like morphological characters but also locality, habitat and host plant, we can support or refute the hypothesis.
+An identification can be made using various lines of evidence.
+Every trait observed in the specimen, which matches traits of a known species, makes it more likely that the identification is correct. **But the presence of unobserved differing characters can never be excluded with certainty!**\
+The identification can be tested and falsified, but it cannot be proven.\
+In an image, the number of observable characters is very limited.
+In such a case, supporting information such as the locality or the host plant is often included in the decision ("*C. erysimi* is the only species with blue elytra which has been found in this area").
+Experience can help to learn if a trait is reliable or not.

 {% include image.html
     image_path="/assets/images/posts/identification/ceutorhynchus_3b.png"